Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 * Access to the full underlying Java Platform API (JRE) or other external java libraries
 * Record Store creation and access via virtual file system
 * Support for custom function extensions
-* Embeddable languages: **ANSI C code, C++, Python, Julia, JavaScript, Lua, Ruby, Java and OCaml**.
-These programming can be embedded directly within Dpdl scripts (interpreted/compiled code).
+* Embeddable programming languages supported: **ANSI C code, C++, Python, Julia, JavaScript, Lua, Ruby, Java, Clojure and OCaml**.
+These programming can be embedded directly within Dpdl code (interpreted/compiled code).
 * Other programming languages can be easily integrated via a defined plug-in interface and configuration
 * ANSI C code embedded within Dpdl scripts can be dynamically compiled in memory at runtime (see option 'dpdl:compile')
 * Static script execution: static code declarations (*.h_static)
-* Tools for converting Dpdl scripts to Java and C/C++ code (in development)
+* Tools for converting Dpdl code to Java and C/C++ code (in development)

 Here you can find a very small 'dummy' sample app